'Amazing Spider-Man 2' Reviews: 'More Focused On Franchise-Building Than Storytelling'

-“The Amazing Spider-Man 2” comes out Friday and reviews are pretty mixed.
+“The Amazing Spider-Man 2” doesn’t come out until next month but we’re already seeing a ton of early reviews for the sequel.

-While the film is expected to be a box-office hit this weekend making $US95 million, many reviewers have noted the sequel’s overriding focus on setting up sequels and spin-offs — in other words an attempt to replicate Disney’s superhero success at theatres.
+Although the reviews seem positive, with a very healthy 86% on Rotten Tomatoes, many reviewers have noted its overriding focus on setting up sequels and spin-offs — in other words an attempt to replicate Disney’s superhero success at theatres.

 That may leave a bit of a bad taste in moviegoer’s mouths.